top of page

 Time for a swim (for Swampy, not me) and some photos back toward the castle, and then make some headway on our walk.
 I enjoyed this bit a lot.
 We met some people out with their dogs and some jogging (and even a few jogging with dogs) but, pretty much, had this beautiful beach to ourselves.

 The tide was out far enough that we could walk on the sand.
-We therefore made quick progress toward the promontory of Craig Ddu that splits this beach and the shingle-less one at Black Rock Sands.
-The main path (perhaps anticipating high tides and uncomfortable slogs across shingle) follows alongside the railway line about 100m inland.
+We therefore made quick progress toward the promontory of Craig Ddu (or Graig Ddu) that splits this beach and the shingle-less one at Black Rock Sands.
+The main path (perhaps anticipating high tides and uncomfortable slogs across shingle) follows alongside the railway line about 100m further inland.
 Stuff that!

 One consequence of following the beach though, is that when you get to Craig Ddu, it isn't at all clear (signage wise) where the continuing route goes.